judsonlmoore/judsonlmoore.com/_posts/product-management/2020-05-15-jira-backlog-organization.md

 Conveniently, when all of the sub-tasks of a story are "done," Jira will automatically ask you if you want to set the story to "done" as well.
 For this reason, stories typically move from "in progress" to "done" in one step.

-{% cloudinary /assets/images/2020/05/jira-kanban-board-swimlane-settings.png alt="Swimlane settings in a Jira Kanban project" caption="Swimlane settings in a Jira Kanban project" %}
+{% cloudinary post-image /assets/images/2020/05/jira-kanban-board-swimlane-settings.png alt="Swimlane settings in a Jira Kanban project" caption="Swimlane settings in a Jira Kanban project" %}

 ### Swimlanes